stejul/stejul/README.md

 ---
 ### 🔭 I’m currently working on ...
- - a Data Lake which receives scraped real estate data.
-PySpark will be processing this data and load it into a DWH
-    - MinIO
-    - Apache Airflow
+- deep dive into Databricks
+- Data Architecture and Data Strategy
-    - Scrapy
+- Programming in C
-    - Marquez + PostgreSQL
 ---
 ### 🌱 I’m currently learning
 <p>